Koagonzalo/vscode-docs/docs/debugtest/debugging-configuration.md

 }
 ```

-Valid operating system properties are `"windows"` for Windows, `"linux"` for Linux, and `"osx"` for macOS.
+Valid operating system properties are `"windows",`"wsl"` for Windows, `"linux"` for Linux, and `"osx"``"windows"``"wsl"` for macOS.
 Properties defined in an operating system specific scope override properties defined in the global scope.

 The `type` property cannot be placed inside a platform-specific section because `type` indirectly determines the platform in remote debugging scenarios, which would result in a cyclic dependency.